-- 1. To hold the Headteacher and Senior Leadership Team to account in ensuring that all students are: safe, happy and successful; - 2.
-To ensure that the vision, ethos and strategic direction of the Academy Trust is clearly defined; - 3.
-To challenge and support the Headteacher in securing strong academic performance whilst maintaining the Academy Trust's unique cultural and pastoral values and family ethos; - 4.
-To ensure financial probity and effective management of the Academy Trust's finances and resources and ensure solvency; - 5.
-To maintain our Academy Trust as first choice for able girls (and boys in the Sixth Form) in our community; and - 6.
-To challenge and support the Headteacher and Senior Team in their risk assessment and management of the Academy Trust's response to COVID-19, focusing on staff and student wellbeing and high-quality curriculum delivery.
+- 1. To hold the Headteacher and Senior Leadership Team to account in ensuring that all students are: safe, happy and successful. - 2.
+To ensure that the vision, ethos and strategic direction of the Academy Trust is clearly defined. - 3.
+To challenge and support the Headteacher in securing strong academic performance whilst maintaining the Academy Trust's unique cultural and pastoral values and family ethos. - 4.
+To ensure financial probity and effective management of the Academy Trust's finances and resources and ensure solvency. - To maintain our Academy Trust as first choice for able girls (and boys in the Sixth Form) in our community.

-In view of the uncertainties in the national funding of schools, resulting from an anticipated move to a National Funding Framework, various measures are being evaluated to enable the Academy Trust to continue in financial balance for the medium term without compromising the quality of teaching and learning and educational outcomes.
+In view of the uncertainties in the national funding of schools, resulting from energy bill rises and staff pay increases, various measures are being evaluated to enable the Academy Trust to continue in financial balance for the medium term without compromising the quality of teaching and learning and educational outcomes.
 Key to this is Integrated Curriculum led Financial Planning.